6 people injured after 2 shophouses partially collapse at Syed Alwi Road; loud blast heard

 “I got a shock, I thought it might have been an explosion but I couldn’t see anything.
 There was no fire or anything,” said the 74-year-old.

-One worker at restaurant Sakunthala’s - who only wanted to be known as Mr Jayarama - said he saw a large crowd forming after a loud noise was heard.
+One worker at a nearby restaurant, Sakunthala’s, who only wanted to be known as Mr Jayarama, said he saw a large crowd forming after a loud noise was heard.

 “People came out to see what had happened because the noise was so loud but when I looked, I couldn’t see anything.
 I don’t know what happened,” he said.

-Note: Editor's note: This article has been updated to reflect that BCA has changed its statement to indicate that the cause of the incident is “suspected” to be a gas explosion.